fluentsinc/playbook/base/base-plays.md

 ### **grasp**

 ### The "grasp" play is usually called once you've found the **pilot** of a **technology** in an **experiments-repository**.
 This play tells you to grasp valuable information out of all the experiments in the pilot.
-In other words, you need to go through all the experiments in the pilot and gain valuable information from the experiments.
+In other words, you need to go through all the experiments in the pilot and focusedly gain valuable information from the experiments.

 ___

-### **await....recess**
+### **await...recess**

 ### 1. The "await...recess** play signals that the play call you just received extends to multiple lines.
 In other words, when you see "await", you should assume that the plays are extended to multiple lines and the play call is connected until you see the word "recess".
-The ellipsis `...` refers to all the plays in between "await" and "recess".
+The ellipsis symbol `...` refers to all the plays in between "await" and "recess".

-### For example, in an imaginary driving car play call named "drift".
-Let's say the first play was:
+### For example, in an imaginary car driver play call, let's name it "drift".
+Let's say the play call was:
 ```
 get fuel await
 fill tank until full recess